digicademy/cobj_xslt/Documentation/Installation/Index.rst

 - You need the PHP extensions libxml, SimpleXML, dom and xsl

-- Supported TYPO3 versions: 8.7 – 9.5
+- Supported TYPO3 versions: 9.5 – 10.4

 Installation
 ^^^^^^^^^^^^

-Simply import it from TER and install.
+Simply import it with composer or from TER and install.
 Nothing else needs to be done.